 2) You can pee anywhere you want in Antarctica

 False.
 The overarching mantra in Antarctica is “leave no trace.”
 You cannot steal rocks or pee on the ground willy nilly or even bury a piece of macaroni with your girlfriend’s name written on it in ballpoint pen for future generations to discover.
 So if you’re working in the field, you pee into a Nalgene bottle.
 On a bad day your bladder holds more than a Nalgene bottle does and you need to switch bottles in mid-stream.

 Although the waste at McMurdo is treated and then dumped into the sound, the waste from the camps is either incinerated in what is known as a rocket toilet or shipped off continent back to America.
-Dave says the ships come bearing supplies and leave bearing poop, which could be a metaphor for so many things in life.
+Dave says the ships come bearing supplies and leave bearing shit, which could be a metaphor for so many things in life.